K-12 Summer Programs Portal

 Programs for Teachers

-Programs for teachers provide areas of focus including integrating movement into classrooms, creative writing, or interdisciplinary professional development.
+Programs for teachers provide areas of focus including integrating movement into classrooms or interdisciplinary professional development.
 These programs for P-12 teachers may also include openings for administrators, community members, and college faculty.

 Additional Programs

-Youth summer experiences are also offered through the CSU STEM Center, CSU Spur and the Poudre School District (PSD).
+Youth summer experiences are also offered this summer through CSU Spur and CSU’s Office of Engagement and Extension.
+Poudre School District (PSD) programs are expected to return in 2027.

 Program Costs